Easy ways to reduce your carbon footprint

 Tariffs with some green energy providers, like Octopus Energy, can be even more competitive than the 'Big Six' energy companies for most households.

-Cutting your carbon footprint and saving money makes this one a no-brainer!
+Cutting your carbon footprint while saving money makes this one a no-brainer.

 Avoid investing in cryptocurrencies

 In the National Student Money Survey 2021, we found that the proportion of students investing in cryptocurrencies had tripled since 2020.

 But, what many don't realise is that the mining of cryptocurrencies generates tens of millions of tonnes of CO2e each year due to being so energy-intensive.